camzero94/Restaurant-App-ReactNative/Readme.md

-#Restaurant App for Users (React Native)
+# Restaurant App for Users (React Native)

--Restaurant App developed to be integrated to a restaurant website -Developed in React Native
+- Restaurant App developed to be integrated to a restaurant website
+- Developed in React Native